 How to Paint Metal

 My husband and I decided to tackle the simple weekend DIY project, painting our metal side gate.
 It looked really worn and rusty and needed a little TLC.
 So needless to say we needed to figure out how to paint metal.
+It’s hard to believe that it is the same gate.
 Here is a BEFORE and AFTER photo.

 - Wire metal brush (paint section of hardware store)